Signed in as:

 men in grief.

-There is no right or wrong way to grieve.
-Our grief as a man or a woman is as unique and individual as we are, however, there are differences.
+Our grief as a man or a woman is as unique

 Men tend to think their way through grief, women seem to feel their way.
 Women often perceive men as being void of emotions, reluctant to share their feelings.
 Maybe it’s because men are taught to honor the pain of loss, then hide any feelings associated with it.
-And when men and women try to talk with one another about their grief they quickly find they are speaking two different grief languages.
+And when men and women try to talk with one another about their grief they quickly find they are speaking two different

 In this webinar, we will explore the root cause of these differences.
 We will discuss how to replace expectation and judgement with understanding and compassion.
 You will learn practical helping skills you can use to give the men in your life heart